Publish Novellas 3 December 2023

 “Then they’ll take it out and see!”

 “More than likely, they will explain that your baby has neonatal defects and that you’re too far along to terminate the pregnancy.
 You’ll go full term anyway.
 During delivery, they may assume that you’re the alien.
 You might not make it out of that hospital alive.
-If so, you’ll be an anomaly kept under surveillance in a private hospital indefinitely.”
+If so, you’ll be an anomaly kept under observation in a private hospital indefinitely in some secure location.”